Skip to main content

 03 March 2023

-While going through my Ph.D. and choosing one of my research specializations as Black Politics, it was empowering to finally become aware of the inconsistency in how the word ‘black’ is used when referring to Black people.
+While going through my Ph.D. and choosing one of my research specializations as Black Politics, it was empowering to finally become aware of the inconsistency in how the word ‘Black’ is used when referring to Black people.
 Yet, with all other Indigenous cultures and races, it is capitalized, such as ‘H’ Hispanics, ‘A’ Asian, ‘W’ White, etc. This has always bothered me.
 As UWP began rebranding, I felt it was an intentional resolution in activism to use the publishing platform to make this change and in “our” voice.
 At the same time, we #TellOurOwnStory reclaim the black narrative.

 For decades, using a lowercase “b” to refer to Black people was a customary practice in English language usage, a form of linguistic imperialism.
 This convention was rooted in a longstanding history of systemic racism and prejudice in the United States, which sought to diminish the significance and value of Black people and their experiences.